top of page

 As the Elevator's Nomination Form puts it, "First used in bridges and dams, reinforced concrete ultimately found application in the construction of almost all types of structures.
 The building material is limited only by the structural viability of the form into which it is poured...
 The material's physical characteristics of comprehensive strength, durability, and plasticity when combined with its low cost made its potential application almost unlimited."

-With those unlimited possibilities in mind, Peavey and Haglin set out to use concrete for something that had never been done before and, in doing so, permanently altered the physical landscape of American agriculture.
+With those unlimited possibilities in mind, Peavey and Haglin set out to use concrete for something that had never been done before.
+In doing so, they permanently altered the physical landscape of American agriculture.

 Peavey & Haglin